-2. On February 1, 2022 the minimum salary rates for 9-month faculty with academic rank will increase by the 1%.
-Prior to February 1 of each year, the Office of Human Resources will provide the new minimum salary rates to the Association and will publish the new rates on its webpage.

-3. Summer Session Minimum Salary Rates.
+- 1. On January 1, 2024, the minimum salaries for faculty with academic rank will increase by an amount specified in Section 3(f) of this article.
+Prior to January 1, 2024, the Office of Human Resources will provide the new salary rates to the Association and will publish the new rates on its webpage. - 2.
+Summer Session Minimum Salary Rates.
 Nine-month faculty employed to teach during Summer Term will be paid for Summer Term teaching at a per-credit-hour rate that is no less than 2.5% of the member's base nine-month salary rate.